Anna Maria Lenngren

 One of her best-known poems is Några ord till min kära dotter, ifall jag hade någon ("Advice to my dear daughter, if I had one").
-She also wrote on Sweden's class system in the satirical poems against snobbery Hans nåds morgonsömn ("His Grace's morning snooze") and Grevinnans besök ("The Countess's visit").
+She also wrote about Sweden's class system in the satirical poems against snobbery Hans nåds morgonsömn ("His Grace's morning snooze") and Grevinnans besök ("The Countess's visit").

 Life

 Early life

 Anna Maria Lenngren was born in Uppsala as the daughter of the poet Magnus Brynolf Malmstedt (1724–1798), a professor in Latin at Uppsala University, and Märta Johanna Florin (d.
 1788).
 Her father was a member of the Moravian Church and was known for his social work; from 1772, he hosted a school for poor children in his home.
 Both her parents published hymns, and her brother Johan Magnus (1749–80) wrote secular poems.

-Anna Maria Lenngren became set against religion and in favor of the realism of the age of enlightenment through dislike of her father's passionate religious feelings; but her humanism and passion for social justice have also been attributed to her father's influence.
+Anna Maria Lenngren became set against religion and in favor of the realism of the Age of Enlightenment through dislike of her father's passionate religious feelings; but her humanism and passion for social justice have also been attributed to her father's influence.
 In her social views, she felt sympathy for the working classes, opposed the privileges of the nobility and acted as a spokesperson for the "third estate", idealizing a simple and humble life style.

 Her father observed her talent early on, and stated that he wished to "make of her not only a literary, but a learned woman".
 He gave her an advanced education, and she was tutored at home in Latin and the Classics of antiquity.
 Her favorite poet was Horace.